kube-burner/kube-burner/docs/observability/metrics.md

 ## Instant queries

 In addition to the default range queries, kube-burner has the ability execute [instant queries](https://prometheus.io/docs/prometheus/latest/querying/api/#instant-queries) against the provided Prometheus API.
-This can be enaled by enabling the field `instant` to the desired metric.
+This can be configured by enabling the field `instant` to the desired metric.

 ```yaml
 - query: kube_node_role